Consistory court: Judge

 Each Consistory court is presided over by a single judge who is styled the Chancellor of the Diocese (or in Canterbury the Commissary-General).

-The chancellor is appointed by the bishop of the diocese by letters patent following consultation with the Lord Chancellor and the Dean of the Arches and Auditor.
+The chancellor is appointed by the bishop of the diocese by letters patent on the recommendation of the Dean of the Arches and Auditor.

 Ecclesiastical jurisdiction in the diocese, both contentious and voluntary, is committed to the Chancellor under two separate offices, those of official principal and vicar-general: the distinction between the two offices is that the official principal usually exercises contentious jurisdiction and the vicar-general voluntary jurisdiction.

 A person is eligible for appointment as chancellor only if the person holds or has held high judicial office, holds or has held the office of circuit judge, or has the qualifications required for holding the office of circuit judge.
 A lay person must be a communicant of the Church of England to be eligible.
-The chancellor takes the judicial oath, the oath of allegiance and, if a lay person, makes the Declaration of Assent required by Canon G 2 of the Canons of the Church of England.
-The chancellor may be removed by the bishop only if the Upper House of the Convocation of the province resolves that he is incapable of acting or unfit to act.
+The chancellor takes the judicial oath, the oath of allegiance.
+The chancellor may be removed by the bishop only if the Upper House of the Convocation of the province resolves that he or she is incapable of acting or unfit to act.

 Chancellors are addressed on the bench as "Worshipful Sir" or "Sir" and are styled "The Worshipful".

 When sitting, chancellors wear the same black silk gown that was formerly worn by judges in the Chancery Division of the High Court and by certain other judges, with a short wig, collar and bands.
 On ceremonial occasions chancellors wear a full-bottomed wig and the silk gown is worn over a court coat, court waistcoat with lace jabot and knee breaches, silk stockings and patent leather pumps with buckles.

 The consistory court itself is styled "this venerable court".
 Most have a mace, carried by the apparitor, who is usually a member of the staff of the diocesan registry and who was historically the official who served the processes of the court and caused defendants to appear by summons.

 There may also be a deputy chancellor who may exercise the court's jurisdiction in the same way as the chancellor.
 In order to be appointed a deputy chancellor a person must have the qualifications required to be appointed a chancellor.